manpen/pace26stride/README.md

 **The whole system is designed as a community effort.
 If you are using the instances, we kindly ask you to share your solutions, especially if they are better than the ones we know so far.**

+## TL;DR Getting started
+1.)
+Download the STRIDE tool:
+  - Either fetch a static binary fresh from the [CI](https://github.com/manpen/pace26stride/actions?query=branch%3Amaster),
+  - Or clone this repository and type `cargo build --release` (requires somewhat recent Rust installation).
+The binary is placed in `target/release/stride` and can be moved.

+2.)
+Fetch a list of instances from the [STRIDE website](https://pace2026.imada.sdu.dk) or create it yourself 3.)
+Fetch the instances from the server by running `stride download -i list.lst` 4.)
+Run your solver `stride run -i list.lst -s ./mysolver` 5.)
+Explore the results in `stride-logs/latest/`

 ## Feature overview

 ![Screenshot: of stride run](docs/stride_run.gif)